 The distribution of Qurbani meat is one of the core aspects of the festival of the sacrifice, with great emphasis placed on the need for those who are most poor and needy benefiting.
 As per Islamic tradition, each sacrifice should account for three equal shares – one to the person making the sacrifice, one to a friend or relative, and one to someone in need.

-In the modern-day, most Muslims will not carry out the sacrifice themselves due to domestic laws that exist which make it illegal for anyone other than registered slaughterhouses to slaughter livestock.
+For those wondering how to give Qurbani in the UK, In the modern-day, most Muslims will not carry out the sacrifice themselves due to domestic laws that exist.
+These laws make it illegal for anyone other than registered slaughterhouses to slaughter livestock.
 This means that Muslims, to appease Allah (SWT), make donations to charities such as Children of Adam, who will ensure that a sacrifice is carried out in their name and shares of meat are distributed, all in keeping with Qur’anic law.

 - Cows (minimum of two years old)